What’s Going on When You Have No Motivation to Cook

 Your needs come first

 Low energy might be a sign that you're overextending yourself or neglecting your own needs in other aspects of your life.
 If you’re spreading yourself too thin or prioritizing others' needs over your own, you need to address this pronto.
 You likely need to consider prioritizing your needs instead of overgiving to others.
 Giving to others at your expense is a dirty little habit and not a badge of honor.
+The connection between stress and your physical health is real, and finding ways to honor your needs when things feel overwhelming is key.

 For the nights, weeks, and even months when you feel like you should be doing a better job, but you’re just tired, give yourself some grace.
 I firmly believe we’re all just doing the best we can, and we’ve all been there feeling bad about our eating habits in some way.